Thank You Lord (song)

 "Thank You Lord" is a song by American contemporary Christian musician Chris Tomlin featuring American country music singer-songwriter Thomas Rhett and country duo Florida Georgia Line.
 The song was released as the third single from his thirteenth studio album, Chris Tomlin & Friends (2020), to Christian radio in the United States on August 13, 2021.
 Tomlin co-wrote the song with Corey Crowder, David Garcia, Thomas Rhett, and Tyler Hubbard.
 The single was produced by Brian Kelley, Chris Tomlin, Corey Crowder, and Tyler Hubbard.

 "Thank You Lord" peaked at No. 11 on the US Hot Christian Songs chart, and No. 37 on the Hot Country Songs chart.

+The song was also Florida Georgia Line's final single before their breakup the following year.

 Background

 On June 26, 2020, Chris Tomlin released "Thank You Lord" featuring Thomas Rhett and Florida Georgia Line alongside "Who You Are to Me" featuring Lady A, as the first two promotional singles from Chris Tomlin & Friends in the lead-up to its release, slated for July 31, 2020.
 On August 13, 2021, "Thank You Lord" impacted Christian radio in the United States as the third single from the album.